Few-shot Image Generation via Masked Discrimination: Experiments

-\textbf{Datasets} StyleGAN2 \cite{Karras_2020_CVPR} models pre-trained on large-scale datasets including FFHQ \cite{Karras_2019_CVPR}, LSUN Church, and LSUN Cars \cite{yu2015lsun} are used as the source models.
-Then we evaluate the proposed approach with adaptation to various target domains, including Sketches \cite{wang2008face}, FFHQ-Babies (Babies), FFHQ-Sunglasses (Sunglasses) \cite{Karras_2019_CVPR}, face paintings by Amedeo Modigliani, Raphael Peale, and Otto Dix \cite{yaniv2019face}, Haunted houses, Van Gogh houses, and Wrecked cars.
+\textbf{Datasets} StyleGAN2 \cite{Karras_2020_CVPR} models pre-trained on large-scale datasets including FFHQ \cite{Karras_2019_CVPR}, LSUN Church, and LSUN Cars \cite{yu2015lsun} are used as source models.
+We evaluate the proposed approach with few-shot adaptation to various target domains, including Sketches \cite{wang2008face}, FFHQ-Babies (Babies), FFHQ-Sunglasses (Sunglasses) \cite{Karras_2019_CVPR}, face paintings by Amedeo Modigliani, Raphael Peale, and Otto Dix \cite{yaniv2019face}, Haunted houses, Van Gogh houses, and Wrecked cars.
 The training images are resized to the resolution of $256\times 256$ except for those from LSUN Cars and Wrecked cars, which are resized to $512\times 512$.
+Real samples of all the target datasets can be found in Appendix \ref{appendixe}.

 \textbf{Evaluation metrics} The main purpose of the proposed approach is to generate high-quality images with great diversity based on only a few available samples from target domains.
 Therefore, we employ FID \cite{heusel2017gans} and Intra-LPIPS \cite{ojha2021few-shot-gan} to evaluate the quality and diversity of generation results, respectively.